AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 * Provide metadata information of the asset to prepare your asset searchable by the Omni Search algorithm.
 Ensure that the metadata information of the asset is updated.
 * Use double quotes (" ") to make your search exact and to the point.
 * Cross-check the path that you are looking into.
-Choose the appropriate option among folder, file, or file and folder to run your search query at the appropriate location.
+Select the appropriate option among folder, file, or file and folder to run your search query at the appropriate location.
 * You can check the filters that you are applying to your search on the Omni Search bar.
 * In case you are not getting any results, cross-check the path you are looking into.
 Also, check the folder that you are performing your search from.
 For example, if you are performing a search inside the 'Automobile folder' but the keyword that you are using is related to 'Apparels' then the search results are inappropriate.
 * Check-in case you have added whitespace before the keyword that you are searching for.